Skip to content

 To use session-persistent authentication you will also need to use Session Middleware.

-To setup and use authentication in Pode you need to use the New-PodeAuthScheme and Add-PodeAuth functions.
+To set up and use authentication in Pode you need to use the New-PodeAuthScheme and Add-PodeAuth functions.

-You can also setup Authorisation for use with Authentication as well.
+You can also set up Authorisation for use with Authentication as well.

 Schemes